-“If you fail to plan, you plan to fail”, this was probably the most famous quote from my teachers in high school.
+“If you fail to plan, you plan to fail”, was probably the most famous quote from my teachers in high school.
 The reason for this obviously was because when you are in high school, your priorities are very different.
-Our teachers had to remind us the importance of setting goals and putting in the required efforts to achieve it.
+Our teachers had to remind us of the importance of setting goals and putting in the required efforts to achieve it.
 If you are anything like me, I memorized the quote, wrote down “get all As this term” and went about living life as usual.
 I did not get all As if you were wondering.

 Take a little trip down memory lane with me.
 How many goals did you set last year?
 How many of those goals did you achieve?
 If you answered all, then you might not need to keep reading this post.
 If you answered some or none, then by all means give this a try.

 A lot of times when we right down goals, a closer look at them reveals they are mere wishful thinking.
 What sets both apart is this: Goals are SMART.
 How can a goal be SMART?
 I learned this principle from a book I read a while ago Leadership and the one minute manager by Ken Blanchard, Patricia Zigarmi and Drea Zigarmi.

 SMART as you might have figured out is an acronym.
 Let’s see what it actually stands for.

 S stands for Specific.
 Your goals have to say what exactly and when it will be completed.
 A good example: I am going to be a superstar – Wishful thinking; I am going to be a professional actress in two years – A goal